KyodaiKen/DISMBackup/README.md

 This script collection works from Windows Vista until the latest Windows 10 version.

+The file format of the images is Microsoft's WIM-Format, which can be opened using the file archiver [7-zip](https://www.7-zip.org/).

 # Table of contents
 * [Installation](#Installation)
 * [Usage](#Usage)